The next Olympic host nation has a lot to offer ski travellers looking for a new adventure.

 The bulk of ski resorts in Korea are found in either Gangwon-do or Gyeonggi-do, Korea’s two northernmost provinces.
 Gangwon-do is dominated by the Taebaek mountain range and as a result, offers the best natural conditions for skiing.
 Gyeonggi-do is Gangwon-do’s western neighbour.
 Resorts in this area benefit from proximity to Seoul (Gyeonggi literally translates to ‘area surrounding the capital’).
 For those willing to sacrifice snow quality for convenience, this is where to look.

 Resorts are generally accessible via privately-run shuttle buses.
 These operate out of Incheon airport and central Seoul.
 Public express buses are a cheaper alternative, but will add a considerable chunk of transit time.

 Yongpyong is Korea’s biggest ski resort (31 slopes) and its name is synonymous with skiing in Korea.
-Yongpyong is set to host the slalom and giant slalom events at the forthcoming Winter Olympics.
+Yongpyong hosted the slalom and giant slalom events at the last Winter Olympics.
 The resort is serviced by 15 lifts (including a 3.7km, 6-person gondola) that operate across four ‘zones’.
 There’s plenty of mountain to conquer regardless of ability.

 The more challenging terrain is found in Dragon Zone which is accessed via Yongpyong’s only gondola.
 Skiers disembark at Dragon’s Peak (1438m), the starting point for the popular Rainbow runs, four of which are rated ‘Super Advanced’ by Yongpyong.
 Beginners have numerous options on the other side of the mountain.